gklyne/I-D/arcp/arcp.md

 (e.g. backspace) which could make an arcp URI invalid or misleading if used unescaped.

-A maliciously crafted archive could contain paths (e.g. combined Unicode sequences) that cause the arcp URI to be very long, causing issues in information systems propagating said URI.
+A maliciously crafted archive could contain paths with character combinations (e.g. combined Unicode sequences, text orientation change) that cause the arcp URI to be very long or disruptive when rendered in an user interface.

 An archive might contain symbolic links that, if extracted to a local file system, might address files